Time's Arrow (album)

-Time's Arrow is the seventh studio album by English electronic music band Ladytron.
-It was released on 20 January 2023, via the label Cooking Vinyl.
+Time's Arrow is the seventh studio album by English electronic band Ladytron, released on 20 January 2023 through Cooking Vinyl.

 Singles

 Time's Arrow was supported by three singles.
 The first single, "City of Angels" was released on 14 October 2022.
 It was accompanied by a music video directed by Manuel Nogueira that was released on 26 October.
 "Misery Remember Me" was the second single and was released on 11 November 2022.
 The third single, "Faces" was released on 5 December 2022, and accompanied by a music video released on 17 January 2023.

 Critical reception

+Metacritic, which uses a weighted average, assigned the album a score of 78 out of 100, based on 12 critics, indicating "generally favorable reviews".
 The music review website Pitchfork gave Time's Arrow a rating of 6.9 and described it as "capturing the passage of time in effervescent synths and impressionistic lyrics."
-Metacritic, which uses a weighted average, assigned the album a score of 77 out of 100, based on 10 critics, indicating "generally favorable reviews".
 Thomas Frenken of Electro Zombies gave the album 3.4 stars out of 5 in a 25 January 2023 review.